Local Minima Structures in Gaussian Mixture Models: Preliminary Analysis

-\end{cor} \begin{proof} Without loss of generality we may assume that $\bbetastar_{1}=\bzero$ (see Remark~\ref{rem:coordinate}).
-If $\bbeta$ is a stationary point of $L$, then Corollary~\ref{cor:span} implies that $\bbeta_{i}\in\spn\left\{ \bbetastar_{1}\right\} =\{\bzero\},\forall i\in[\kfit]$.
-Conversely, if $\bbeta_{i}=\bzero$ for all $i$, then $\asso_{i}(\x)=\frac{1}{\kfit}$ for all $\x\in\real^{d}$ and it is clear that the stationary condition (\ref{eq:station_cond}) is satisfied. \end{proof} Corollary~\ref{cor:1Gaussian} is related to a recent line of work in \cite{dwivedi2018singularity,dwivedi2019challenges,wu2019randomly} on the setting where the number of components in the mixture is over-specified.
-In particular, in the canonical over-specified setting where one fits a mixture of $\kfit=2$ Gaussians to data from a single Gaussian, they show that EM converges to the true center from random initialization (albeit with a slower convergence rate and a larger statistical error $(d/n)^{1/4}$ than in the exact-specified setting).
-At the population level, Corollary~\ref{cor:1Gaussian} provides a more general result, applicable to any number $\kfit$ of specified components and any descent algorithms beyond EM.\\
+Corollary~\ref{cor:1Gaussian} is related to a recent line of work in \cite{dwivedi2020singularity,dwivedi2019challenges,wu2022randomly} on the setting where the number of components in the mixture is over-specified (i.e., $\kfit > \ktrue$).
+In the canonical over-specified setting where one fits a mixture of $\kfit=2$ Gaussians to data from a single Gaussian, the work above showed that the EM algorithm converges towards the true center from random initialization (albeit with a slower convergence rate and a larger statistical error $(d/n)^{1/4}$ than in the exact-specified setting).
+At the population level, Corollary~\ref{cor:1Gaussian} provides a more general result, applicable to any number $\kfit\ge 1$ of specified components and any descent algorithms beyond the EM.